sahaj-b/portfolio/README.md

 Colorscheme: [Catppuccin](https://catppuccin.com)

 Todo:
-  - coming soon skills
+  - reduce some animations
   - Use svgs instead of nerd-font icons
   - Make it responsive
-  - optimize by using useMemo
+  - optimize and use useMemo